gymrek-lab/TRTools/PUBLISHING.rst

 Then go through the steps of merging the changes into the master branch:

 #.
-Run :code:`pytest` and make sure all the tests pass.
-Then run :code:`./test/cmdline_tests.sh` and make sure those tests pass.
-#.
 Change the 'Unreleased Changes' section of :code:`RELEASE_NOTES.rst` to the new version number.
 #.
 Check if any changes have been made that have not yet been documented in the release notes.
 If so, document them.
 #.
 Submit a pull request from develop into master on the github webiste.